Sometimes dealing with the everyday doldrums and rigors of life can start to feel like a bit too much for all of us. Work, school, kids, etc.

 While it is never a bad thing to work harder and try to improve, it is also very important for our mental health to take time to slow down and connect with your surroundings and those you care about.

-So as we head into a new year, it just might be the perfect time to take a page from our Danish friends and bring a little more hygge into our lives.
+So as we enjoy the quiet days heading into a new year, it just might be the perfect time to take a page from our Danish friends and bring a little more hygge into our lives.

 What is Hygge?